-(A) The right to a state hearing is limited to actions by the Ohio department of job and family services (ODJFS), the local agency, or an agent of ODJFS or the local agency.
+(A) The right to a state hearing is limited to actions by the Ohio department of job and family services (ODJFS), the Ohio department of medicaid (ODM), the local agency, or an agent of ODJFS, ODM, or the local agency.
 A hearing need not be granted when a change in state or federal law, or local agency policy adopted pursuant to options authorized in state law, requires automatic adjustments of benefits for classes of recipients.
 If the reason for the request is the misapplication of the change to the appellant's individual circumstances, hearing rights exist.
+The closure of fair hearing benefits is not grounds for requesting a state hearing nor subject to notice rights.

 (B) The grounds for requesting a state hearing in regard to family services program benefits are as follows: